ReadingWithAusten/beta/Documentation.md

 - run `main.py`
 - replace the newly generated production files and the updated images/books folder with the production ones

+Update Sept 2021
+- Updating CSV and running scripts created unessessary `layout.js`
+- `processing/catalogue.csv` is version controlled so can view diffs
+- note `"` as a delimiter, can mess up rows
+- Column order matters!
+- complete-data should be a representation of csv if csv is checked then this file should be ok
+- adding images
+  - add spine to spines
+  - turn high def PNG to jpg and compress (max width 800px, reduce to 100kb)
+  - add `images: true`, `spine: y` to book
+  - note folder name, add to `book_folder_relation` with names of images

 **The current repo Spreadsheet and catalogue.csv are used in production but can be viewed as sample versions for future updates**

 **Checklist**